octo-technology/OpenTezos/docs/tezos-basics/operations.md

 ### Pre-validator
 The *Pre-validator*[[4]](/tezos-basics/operations#references) is an operation's validation subsystem.
 It decides which operation to add to the *mempool* (memory pool).

-The pre-validation consists of 3 steps:
+The pre-validation consists in 3 steps:

 1. The **Pre_filter** step
    Checks that there is enough provided *gas* (and if the sender's account has enough funds to pay)